Additional Off-Campus Programs

 The Institute provides generous financial aid and room and board at all instructional sites.
 For more information, visit https://www.ausable.org/college.

 Irish-American Scholars Program

 Through Montreat College’s participation in the Association of Presbyterian Colleges and Universities Business Education Initiative, the College may send up to three students per year to study for one semester or a full year in Northern Ireland.
 Programs of study include business, computing, performing arts, communication, and teacher education.
 Application deadline: February 1 for the following year.
 For more information, contact the Thrive Center.

 Rome With Purpose

-Students taking part in this program can earn 16 credits in a fall or spring semester while experiencing Italy in Christian community.
-Participants live on one floor of a convent in Rome and take classes from qualified professors from a Christian worldview, including Italian language and culture and excursions in Rome, Florence, & Ostia.
+Students taking part in this program may be eligible to transfer in 15-16 credits in a fall or spring semester while experiencing Italy in Christian community.
+Participants live on one floor of a convent in Rome and take classes from qualified professors from a Christian worldview, including Italian language and culture and excursions in Rome, Florence, and Ostia.
 Students will experience the sites of ancient Rome as well as the current influences of Italian politics, religion, and customs that make Italy the complex culture that it is today.
 Opportunities to volunteer with local Christian ministries or to experience weekend homestays are available.
-Students may engage in independent travel or stay in Rome over three oneweek breaks between classes.
-No visa is required for the 90-day program, and scholarships are available.
+Students may engage in independent travel or stay in Rome over three one-week breaks between classes.
+Limited scholarships are available.
 For more information, visit RomeWithPurpose.com.

 Additional Domestic Programs